GC-public-projects/AuthuiFirestoreDemo/README.md

 # Firestore implementation
 Following MVVM architecture, We will create model classes to serialize the documents from or to Firestore (like a table), then the repository to handle the calls to the DB, hence some other views and viewModels to display the data.
 MVVM is almost like DAO but Jetpack compose oriented.

-We will create 2 collections that will handle some documents with different ways :
+We will create 2 collections in the DB that will handle some documents with different ways :
 Each collection has its own documents composition created by us.

-- cities collection > handle some cities, these documents will have an auto ID as name, will be displayed for non or authenticated users and will be modified only byt the authenticated ones.
+- cities collection > handle some cities, these documents will have an auto ID as name, will be displayed for non or authenticated users and will be modified only by the authenticated ones.

 - userdata collection > hande the userdata that belongs the user.
-So each user will have his hown userdata taht will be readable and modifiable only by him. these documents will have as name ther own userID auto created by FIrebaseAuth after the sign-in.
+So each user will have his hown userdata that will be readable and modifiable only by him.
+Each document will have as name the userID it belongs.
+This Id is auto created by FIrebaseAuth after the sign-in.

 We will need to create some rules in the Firestore Console (site) in order to handle the read and write access for the documents in Firestore.
 Verry quick to implement !